P. I. O'Leary: History

 He worked as a clerk for BHP in Whyalla and Broken Hill, where he became involved with the union movement, then became a journalist with the Barrier Miner, learning the trade from the radical H. H. Champion.
-In 1912 he married Mary Slattery, and moved to Adelaide, where he found employment with The Advertiser.
+In 1912, he married Mary Slattery, and moved to Adelaide, where he found employment with The Advertiser.
 This was around the time of the Great War, and the conscription referendum, on which he campaigned vigorously on the "NO" side, against Advertiser policy, and was sacked.

-They moved to Melbourne, where he worked for some time in menial jobs and perhaps a publication called Midnight Sun.
-In 1920 he joined The Advocate, a Catholic weekly, where he remained until his death in 1944, making significant contributions with literary critiques and poems, and briefly served as assistant editor.
+The couple then moved to Melbourne, where he worked for some time in menial jobs and perhaps a publication called Midnight Sun.
+In 1920 he joined The Advocate, a Catholic weekly, where he remained until his death on 21 July 1944, aged 55 or 56, making significant contributions with literary critiques, book reviews and poems, and briefly served as assistant editor.

 He was a member of Louis Esson's Pioneer Players, an amateur company that specialized in Australian plays, and also belonged to Melbourne's Bread and Cheese Club.
 He was secretary of the Irish Self-Determination League.

 Family

 O'Leary married Mary Teresa Slattery at the Broken Hill cathedral in 1912.

-Their son, Kevin O'Leary, became a Catholic priest.
+Their son Kevin became a Catholic priest.

 O'Leary's brothers John Justin O'Leary (born Peterborough 31 July 1892 – 14 February 1918), and (Humphrey) Emmet O'Leary (born Georgetown 6 May 1886 – 9 March 1918) both enlisted with the First AIF, both killed in action.
 Their mother, Susan O'Leary, was listed as next of kin.
 She later became Sue Holland.